houndstooth/houndstoothcraft/README.md

 ### animation

-When `animating` is false, essentially only a single animation frame is drawn.
+When `state.controls.animating` is false, essentially only a single animation frame is drawn.

 Typically:
 - the canvas is cleared in-between each animation frame

 Potentially:
-- clearing can be disabled to make some weird effects
+- a pattern can disable clearing to make some weird effects

+There are a few secret features that are not enabled for users of the website yet:

-When `exportFrames` is set to `true`, the next animation frame will not be rendered until the current one has finished saving.
-This may negatively impact the in-browser experience, but it is a solution if your houndstooth is too computationally expensive to watch at the desired frame rate; simply export the frames and assemble them into a video using a tool such as ImageJ.
+- When `state.controls.exportFrames` is set to `true`, the app will save a .png for each frame, which can then be assembled into a video using a tool such as ImageJ.
+- When `state.execute.performanceLogging` is set to `true`, you can see in the console how long each grid takes.
+- When `state.controls.endFrame` is set to anything besides 0, animation can reach an end and stop.

 ### layer